ionos-deploy-now/documentation/content/docs/deployment-configuration.md

 ### Remote commands
 #### Description
-You can execute commands on your runtime after `bootstrap` and before and after `recurring` deployments.
-This allows you to prepare your application to prepare for deployments or process deployments.
+You can execute commands on your runtime during the deployment process.
+This could either be done before or after the deployment.
+You can define different commands for the initial deployment (`bootstrap`) and any other deployment (`recurring`).
 #### How to edit
 List runtime commands under `pre-deployment-remote-commands`or `post-deployment-remote-commands`.
 #### Example